 Webnode looks quite simple and intuitive at first sight.
 When you start exploring it, you make sure it is really convenient and easy-to-use.
 It doesn’t matter what web design experience you have – using Webnode won’t be difficult at all.
 The result will also come up to your expectations.

 The dashboard of the system is understandable and not overloaded with options.
 The drag-and-drop editor of the platform makes it possible to add and modify the required website sections as well as to upload the content.
 Just follow the tips the system generates to learn how to edit your website.

-WordPress.
-WordPress is a CMS, and it is the open-source software.
+WordPress is a CMS, and this is also the open-source software.
 Thus, mastering it is not quite easy at all.
 There are multiple options to be explored here, not to mention the potential risks you may encounter when building a website with the service.

 At the same time, proficient web designers like working with WordPress as it makes it possible to customize templates by using their HTML/PHP knowledge to edit or write new website codes.
 There is also an opportunity to integrate free and paid plugins here to get personalized website design.
 Thus, experienced web designers have more freedom here and can use their knowledge to launch full-featured projects.

 As an open-source program, WordPress doesn’t offer any customer support services.
 The community of the system, however, is quite powerful and extensive.
 This is the only choice for you to get answers to all the service-related questions.
 Take your time to browse WordPress forums or the topics found in the official WordPress community.

 The two systems use quite different approaches to the process of website creation.
 Webnode is a classic code-free website builder with a standard dashboard and variety of web design features.
 This is what makes the system a nice start for beginners.
 WordPress is a more complicated tool that requires certain coding background and experience.
 It ensures greater freedom of choice and allows building more professional websites.
 The platform works best for web design pros.

 Webnode vs WordPress: Design and Flexibility